saltyorg/docs/docs/saltbox/upgrade/traefik3.md

 6. Changed default torrent client to qBittorrent
 7. Changed default usenet client to SABnzbd
 8. Add new custom container (ddns role) for keeping a dynamic IP on Cloudflare in sync with all containers using Traefik (not just Saltbox installed once).
+9. Changed the rutorrent image since the previously used one was no longer getting updates.
+    1. No longer includes autodl